smihov/scripts-public/README.md

 ## Overview

 This script sets up a WebRTC Packet Loss Test Server using Node.js and various other dependencies.
 The server uses `uWebSockets.js` for WebSocket communication and `express` for serving static files.
-It also generates a self-signed SSL certificate for secure connections.
+It uses a Let's Encrypt SSL certificate for secure connections.

 ## Features

 - **WebRTC Data Channel Test:** Tests packet loss over a WebRTC data channel.
-- **HTTPS Support:** Serves the test page over HTTPS using a self-signed SSL certificate.
+- **HTTPS Support:** Serves the test page over HTTPS using a Let's Encrypt SSL certificate.
 - **WebSocket Support:** Handles WebSocket connections for WebRTC signaling.
 - **Result Storage:** Stores test results on the server and provides a link to view the results.
 - **Automated Cleanup:** Periodically cleans up old result files.

 ## Prerequisites

-- A Debian-based system (This has been tested and created on Debian 12, other OS might require some tweaks)
+- A Debian-based system (Ubuntu recommended)
+- A registered domain name pointing to your server
 - `curl`
 - `git`
 - `python3`